Serge Ibaka: L'Hospitalet (2007–2008)

 In March 2007, Ibaka moved to France at age 17 and joined a second-division basketball team before moving to Spain, where he taught himself Spanish.
 In Spain, Ibaka soon began playing with a second-division basketball club CB L'Hospitalet.
 He averaged 10.8 points and 8.2 rebounds and shot 55%.

-In 2008, Ibaka entered several international showcases, picking up an MVP award at the Reebok Eurocamp and the attention of NBA scouts.
+In 2008, Ibaka attended several international showcases, winning an MVP award at the Reebok Eurocamp and drawing the attention of NBA scouts.
 An NBA scout at one of the camps said that "athletically he's off the charts—there's no telling how good he can be".

 Manresa (2008–2009)

 Ibaka was selected by the Seattle SuperSonics with the 24th pick in the 2008 NBA draft.
-He became the first player from the Republic of Congo to be selected in the draft, although the Oklahoma City Thunder (the re-branded SuperSonics that relocated to Oklahoma City immediately after the draft) agreed to keep Ibaka in Europe.
+He became the first player from the Republic of Congo to be selected in the draft.
+However, the Oklahoma City Thunder (the re-branded SuperSonics that relocated to Oklahoma City immediately after the draft) agreed to keep Ibaka in Europe.
 He then signed a three-year contract with Ricoh Manresa from the ACB League in Spain, keeping the option to leave for the NBA after each season.
 In the ACB, Ibaka averaged 7.1 points, 4.5 rebounds, and 1.0 blocks in 16 minutes per game.